 Tileset Base Generator

-Build the 15-piece base shape for a top-down tileset from scratch.
-Pick a tile size, shape the edges and colors, and export a pixel-perfect PNG you can drop straight into a game or hand to an AI as a reference.
+Build base reference sheets for top-down autotiles or 2:1 isometric tiles.
+Pick a tile size, choose a 15-piece or 17-piece layout, and export a pixel-perfect PNG you can drop straight into a game or hand to an AI as a reference.

 Geometry